Download the GDPR Data Breach Response Template

 What Is a GDPR Data Breach?

-Under the GDPR (Regulation EU 2016/679), a personal data breach is any security incident that leads to the accidental or unlawful destruction, loss, alteration, unauthorised disclosure of, or access to personal data.
+Under the GDPR (Regulation EU 2016/679), a personal data breach is a security incident that leads to the accidental or unlawful destruction, loss, alteration, unauthorised disclosure of, or access to personal data.
 This includes external cyberattacks, but also internal errors: a misconfigured database, an email sent to the wrong recipient, or a lost device containing unencrypted data.
+The European Data Protection Board’s breach guidance provides further examples.

 What Does the GDPR Require When a Breach Occurs?